Transfer Platform for Industry 4.0

 Scientists at Esslingen University of Applied Sciences are investigating the question of how digital media, technologies and teaching formats influence university teaching.
 The researchers are also looking at the ways in which digitalisation will change day-to-day learning environment at universities.
 Some digital media have not yet been tried out at universities – such as ether pads.
 E-portfolios and mobile learning are among the many new methods that are being examined in the project.

-Faculty of Social Work, Health Care and Nursing Sciences
+Faculty of Social Work, Education and Nursing Sciences

-All faculties at Esslingen University of Applied Sciences and various organisational units (e.g. library, computer center)
+All faculties at Esslingen University of Applied Sciences and various organisational units (e.g. library, computer centre)

 Ministry for Science, Research and Art, Baden-Wuerttemberg.
 Funding programme: Digital Innovations for Smart Teaching – Better Learning